 There are a number of advantages to conducting therapy in this manner:

 - Speech Therapy online may actually be more effective for some clients.
 Children with poor listening and attention skills and/or auditory processing disorders may benefit from the interactive nature.

-- There is a greater availability of therapy for individuals living in more rural areas, or areas where there is restricted access to speech-language therapy services.
+- There is greater availability of therapy for individuals living in more rural areas or areas where there is restricted access to speech-language therapy services.